Our Board & Staff

 Program Manager

 ¡Hola todxs!
 Soy paola (she/her), the daughter of Mexican immigrants, granddaughter of Mexican farmworkers, and sister to four.
-I’m a queer self-proclaimed simpleton who loves communing with nature and learning alongside all species on this planet.
-My lived experience and formal education have equipped me with the tools necessary to build community and organize for local environmental justice.
-I have devoted my career to addressing systemic issues that prevent low-income BIPOC communities from thriving and founded an organization, Recreate Educate Coadapt (REC), which focuses on community beautification, wilderness restoration, and environmental justice education.
 Through my work in the environmental field, I strive to cultivate a consciousness of connectivity while also fostering hope for change.

 Ash Weil

-I'm Ash Weil (she/they) and I am a queer Floridian who's been bopping around the west coast for 11 years.
-This upcoming season will be my second year as a WILDlands Technical Crew Supervisor for ESCC.
+I'm Ash Weil and I am a queer Floridian who's been bopping around the west coast for about 12 years.
+I've have been with ESCC since 2021, leading Queer affinity trips and leading the WILDlands technical crew in 2023 and 2024.
+This year, I stepped into the role Field Operations Coordinator!
 In 2013, after living the Big Easy life in New Orleans and having never been camping, I got an offer to join the Backcountry Trails Program in the Shasta Trinity National Forest.
-Since then, I've worked in natural resource management in the Santa Cruz District, trail crew and hazard trees in Kings Canyon, back to Santa Cruz to focus on Forestry and Fire management.
+Since then, I've worked in natural resource management in the Santa Cruz District, trail crew and hazard trees in Kings Canyon, back to Santa Cruz to focus on Forestry and Fire management adn finally finding my way back to leadership development and conservation with ESCC.
 I'm passionate about fighting for justice and equity, which is why ESCC is the perfect home for me.
-I love backpacking, dancing, activism, my plants, diet [redacted- FREE PALESTINE], laughing and serving looks.
-I can't wait to share a piece of my heart and places I love dearly with you all while helping you develop as a trail worker, land steward, leader and active member of the community!
+I love backpacking, dancing, activism, laughing, and working hard.
+My superpowers are empathy and speaking up.
+I can't wait to share a piece of my heart and places I love dearly with you all while helping you develop as a trail worker, land steward, leader and active member of the community.

 Micah Craig